groue/GRMustache/Guides/view_model.md

 - values derived from others, such as formatted numbers and dates, or custom properties.
 - default values when one is missing.

-A genuine ViewModel class eventually comes to the mind.
+A dedicated ViewModel class eventually comes to the mind.
 For example, consider the following template:

 `Document.mustache`